Vinai/module-current-product-example/readme.md

 ## Why not use `Registry\CurrentProduct` directly as the view model?

+Since Magento 2.3.2 that works and I am totally going to do that.
-That would be nice, but this doesn't work for Magento versions under 2.3.2, because all object block arguments are newly instantiated.
+For backward compatibility with older vbersions that however is not possible, because there all object block arguments are newly instantiated.
 They are not shared instances (via `ObjectManager::get()`).
 This makes it impossible to use the view model directly, as the custom registry object only works because it is a shared instance.
-If we tried, a new `CurrentProduct` instance would be passed to the block class, and it wouldn't contain the current product value which would have been set on the different shared instance of the class.
+In versions up to 2.3.1, if we tried, a new `CurrentProduct` instance would be passed to the block class, and it wouldn't contain the current product value which would have been set on the different shared instance of the class.
-The only way to hack around this I'm aware of would be to use a static property, but then we might as well use a global variable already...

 ## Is this the right way to access the current product?